Orientation: Frequently Asked Questions

 Street parking on Wabash Avenue is extremely limited.
 Garage parking is available nearby at 55 East Monroe Street (travel south from 36 South Wabash Avenue to the intersection, turn left on Monroe, and enter the garage mid-block from the right lane).

 The ARTICard is SAIC's mandatory identification card.
-This one card is used to access facilities, check out equipment and library books, and provide debit card capabilities on campus.
+The card is used to access facilities, check out equipment and library books, and provide debit card capabilities across campus.

-Simply by depositing money onto the card, students can use it to make copies, print projects, do laundry, purchase books and supplies, and buy food all over campus.
+By simply depositing money onto the card, students can use it to make copies, print projects, do laundry, purchase books or supplies, and buy food all over campus.
 There is no membership fee, service charge, or minimum balance.
 The balance carries over from semester to semester, year to year until the account is closed.

 Deposits to the ARTICard can be made by cash or check at the ARTICard Office, via mail by check or money order, or online with a credit card or electronic check.